Breadcrumb

 Are students eligible to apply for these scholarships?

 The Scholarships for Disadvantaged Students program provides funding to schools, not directly to students.
-Students may contact the financial aid office at their schools to see if they are part of the SDS Program, and if so, whether they qualify.
+Students may contact the financial aid office at their schools to verify if they are part of the SDS Program and inquire whether they qualify.
 Check out opportunities for individuals.

 Is my school in the Scholarships for Disadvantaged Students Program?

-We won't know which schools receive the award for the Fiscal Year (FY) 2025 – 2030 project period until after the review of all applications.
-We post the list of schools that receive funding on our website.
-The SDS program has a project period of five years.
+Awards are made after review of all applications for the Fiscal Year (FY) 2025 – 2030 project period.
+We publish the list of funded schools on our website.
 Therefore, the awarded schools remain the same for the entire five years.

 Must each health professions school have at least 20% of their full-time students from a disadvantaged background?